How to prepare your home for winter

-As the saying goes, if you do not like the Indiana weather, wait a few minutes.
-But, make no mistake – when Indiana winters arrive, you will notice!
-Whether you love or hate winter, you should always make sure your home is ready for what comes with it.
-This blog will be broken into two parts, and aims to help you prepare for the cold, and make the season a little less expensive and a lot more enjoyable.
+As the saying goes, if you don’t like the Indiana weather, wait a few minutes.
+But make no mistake – when Indiana winters arrive, you will notice!
+Whether you love or hate winter, you should always make sure your home is ready for what comes with the season.

 Make sure the inside of your home is at peak performance

-Did you know that roughly 20 percent of your electricty bills’ balances come from constantly-running appliances?
+Did you know that roughly 20 percent of your electricity bills’ balances come from constantly running appliances?
 According to a Time Magazine article, opting for Energy Star-qualified dishwashers, washing machines, and refrigerators can drastically reduce those amounts.
-In fact, some Energy Star appliances use up to 50 percent less energy than those manufactured just 15 years ago, whereas other Energy Star appliances are 40 percent more efficient than their modern competitors that lack the Energy Star label.4
+In fact, some Energy Star appliances use up to 50 percent less energy than those manufactured just 15 years ago, whereas other Energy Star appliances are 40 percent more efficient than their modern competitors that lack the Energy Star label.

-According to the Energy Department, residential LED lights use at least 75 percent less energy and last 25 times longer than incandescent lighting.
+According to the Department of Energy, residential LED lights use at least 75 percent less energy and last 25 times longer than incandescent lighting.
 And savings-savvy homeowners can even upgrade their holiday lights.
-The estimated cost of electricity to keep a six-foot tree lit 12 hours a day, for 40 days, is 10 dollars with incandescent C-9 lights, compared to 27 cents with LED lights of the same size.5
+The estimated cost of electricity to keep a six-foot tree lit 12 hours a day, for 40 days, is 10 dollars with incandescent C-9 lights, compared to 27 cents with LED lights of the same size.

 A trained Commercial Service technician will be able to perform a thorough examination of your HVAC system with the proper tools and expertise to ensure that it is ready for winter.
 Once you have scheduled your HVAC check-up, use Trane’s HVAC maintenance checklist to understand what your Commercial Service technician will be looking for.